sumit-official/neovim_c-_ide_vim_init.vim/README.md

 https://github.com/neoclide/coc.nvim<br />
 https://github.com/dracula/vim<br />
 https://github.com/deoplete-plugins/deoplete-jedi<br />
-* 3.Before you go ahead you most have nodejs and clangd for c/c++ auto complete to work so go on write :w and then :source % and :wq if by chance you dont have nodejs you can easliy install in by sudo apt install nodejs for ubuntu if you dont have clangd then you can install it following this guide https://clangd.llvm.org/installation.html
+* 3. Before you go ahead you most have nodejs and clangd for c/c++ auto complete to work so go on write :w and then :source % and :wq if by chance you dont have nodejs you can easliy install in by sudo apt install nodejs for ubuntu if you dont have clangd then you can install it following this guide https://clangd.llvm.org/installation.html
-* 4.After that you can just write :CocInstall coc-clangd and you c++\c should be working after you :w and :source % again
+* 4. After that you can just write :CocInstall coc-clangd and you c++\c should be working after you :w and :source % again
-* 5.Now you can copy and paste the remaining lines<br />
+* 5. Now you can copy and paste the remaining lines<br />
 if(has("termguicolors"))<br />
         set termguicolors<br />
 endif<br />